pombredanne/jsplumb.github.io/_posts/2014-01-28-integrating-jekyll-and-yuidoc.md

 </html>
 ```

 I've written that into the file `_layouts/apidoc.html`.
+In fact there are a few extra CSS files in the file that are not listed here; they are for the jsPlumb styles.

 Now **main.handlebars** can consist of just the page content markup.
-Of course we need Jekyll to process it, so we will give it some
-YAML front matter as well:
+Of course we need Jekyll to process it, so we will give it some YAML front matter as well:

 ```html
 ---